r-three/git-theta/examples/git_cml_example.md

 2. Initialize the git filter driver for model files:
 ```
-git-cml init
+git-theta init
 ```
 For this simple example, models are stored as json files.
 The command defines a filter that captures model files by adding
 ```
-*.json filter=cml
+*.json filter=theta
 ```
 to `.git/info/attributes` and defines a smudge and clean filter by adding
 ```
-[filter "cml"]
+[filter "theta"]
-        clean = git-cml-filter clean %f
+        clean = git-theta-filter clean %f
-        smudge = git-cml-filter smudge %f
+        smudge = git-theta-filter smudge %f
         required = true
 ```
 to `.git/config`.
-This means that when `foo.json` is being added to staging area, `git-cml-filter clean foo.json` is run and when it is checked out, `git-cml-filter smudge foo.json` is run.
+This means that when `foo.json` is being added to staging area, `git-theta-filter clean foo.json` is run and when it is checked out, `git-theta-filter smudge foo.json` is run.

 3. Create a file `my_model.json` in the repo containing
 ```